-Please remember, the proper paperwork (LTP, medicals, releases) needs to be completed in order for programs and riders to be eligible to participate.
+Please remember, the proper SONJ paperwork needs to be completed in order for programs and riders to be eligible to participate.

-Registrations will not be accepted for athletes without current medicals.
+Registrations will not be accepted for athletes without a current Health History Form and Communicable Diseases Waiver (only once).

 Videos may be taped after the athlete is registered.